 Marketing and Communications

-Clear and concise communication is essential to ensuring your organisation’s message is delivered effectively, to the right audience, at the right time.
-The goal of any communication is to keep people informed, engaged, and supporting your work, while raising awareness of the cause at a local and national level.
+Clear and concise communication is essential to ensuring your organisation’s message is delivered effectively, to the right audience, at the right time. it also covers the internal communications of the organisation.
+Marketing communication tools include advertising, personal selling, direct marketing , sponsorship, communications, public relations, social media, customer journey and promotion.

-SociaLink’s Mapping the Social Sector research shows in the social sector marketing and promotion as the most common area needing support.
+SociaLink’s Mapping the Social Sector research shows that marketing and promotion in the social sector is the most common area needing support.
 Below are some resources as a starting point.

 Ehara taku toa, he takitahi, he toa takitini